 Procedures done during labor

-- Electronic fetal heart monitoring may be either continuous for a high-risk delivery or periodic to check for signs that the baby might be in distress.
+- It's helpful to know about the types of fetal monitoring you may have.
+Monitoring may be either continuous for a high-risk delivery or periodic to check for signs that the baby might be in distress.

 - You will have sterile vaginal exams to check whether your cervix is thinning and opening (effacing and dilating).

 - Labor induction and augmentation includes a simple "sweeping of the membranes" just inside of the cervix, rupturing the amniotic sac , using medicine to soften (ripen) the cervix, and using medicine to stimulate contractions.
 This may be needed if your baby is overdue (post-term pregnancy).

 - Antibiotics if you tested positive for group B strep during your pregnancy.

 Procedures to help with delivery

 Sometimes your doctor may need to use different procedures to help deliver the baby.